-The theme for this year's competition is "Resilience".
-The capability to respond to, prepare for and reduce the impact of disruption caused by the drifting environment and complexity
+The theme for this year's competition is "Net Zero".
+The capability to respond to, prepare for and take steps towards a greener future, reducing climate change and emissions in Scotland.

-Organisations today face a constantly changing and uncertain environment, making it essential to be resilient in order to survive and thrive.
+Organisations today face a constantly changing and uncertain environment, making it essential to meet net zero targets and minimise impact on our environment.
 Projects are recognised as vehicles to deliver change, reduce risks and improve overall performance.